 Volunteers are provided with a fixed curriculum.
 You will be assisted by a local teacher coordinator, who’ll provide you will the teaching materials.
 Participants should have an open mind and flexible attitude for working in a new and different environment.

 Volunteers are provided with accommodation with local host families.
-By staying with a host family you will experience the local culture, customs and way of living.
-Volunteers are hosted in shared bedrooms with 1-2 other volunteers.
-Usually, there are 2 bathrooms in every host family with hot showers.
+By staying with a host family, you will experience the local culture, customs and way of living.
+Volunteers are hosted in private bedrooms with hot showers.
 Accommodations are simple but clean and comfortable.
-Some houses have the WiFi connection as well.
+Some houses have a WiFi connection as well.

-*Volunteers must be 17 years or older at the time of joining the project.
+*Volunteers must be at least 18 years old at the time of joining the project or attending with a parent.

 Daughters Rising staff will welcome you at our social business the Chai Lai Orchid before dinner on your first day.